Ebuka-cpu/Ebuka-cpu/README.md

-### My name is Anyaegbu Ebuka felix. graduate of computer science Michael Okpara University Umudike, Abia, Nigeria.
-I am a frontEnd web developer, who is passionate about users experience and interaction with the web.
-I am enthusiatic about learning new technogies.
-Ebukaanyaegbu7@gmail.com or 07036176131 or follow me on Twitter @anyaegbu_ebuka
+###my name is Anyaegbu Ebuka Felix, a graduate of Michael okpara university of agriculture umudike Abia Nigeria.
+A Hardworking and passionate front-end web developer with strong problem solving, focus towards the development of web applications.
+Utilizing enterprise level languages to deliver solutions with a customer first approach.
+You can contact me through Ebukaanyaegbu7@gmail.com or 07036176131 or follow me on Twitter @anyaegbu_ebuka

 <!--
 **Ebuka-cpu/Ebuka-cpu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.